renaissance_0565

 Language

-English is the language of instruction at Renaisance College.
-Students also learn Mandarin Chinese as an additional language from Year 1 to Year 11, which is when students get to decide whether or not to continue studying Chinese as a second language or choose another language - at RCHK they’re offered Spanish and French.
+English is the language of instruction at Renaissance College.
+Students also learn Mandarin Chinese as an additional language from Year 1 to Year 11, which is when students get to decide whether or not to continue studying Chinese as a second language or choose another language - at RCHK, they’re offered Spanish and French.

 MYP language curriculum builds on experiences in language learning that students have gained during their time in the IB Primary Years Programme.